filfreire/super-mario-experiments/README.md

 - Install [FCEUX](https://github.com/TASEmulators/fceux) (tested with win32 version)
 - Load Rom (e.g. SMB NTSC USA rom)
 - Try to run one of the `scripts` on fceux, alternatively run
-  - `.\generate-initial-solution.ps1` powershell for generating a feasible starting solution
+  - `.\generate-initial-solution.ps1` for generating a feasible starting solution
   - `.\playback-solution.ps1 .\data\solutions1.txt` to try out a saved solution
-  - `.\mario-genetic-1.ps1 .\data\solutions1.txt` to try out genetic algorithm with a saved solution as the initial one
+  - `.\mario-genetic-1.ps1 <initial-feasible-solution.txt>` to try out population based algorithm with a saved solution as the initial one
+  - `.\mario-genetic-mutation-only.ps1 <initial-feasible-solution.txt>` to try out custom evolutionary algorithm with a saved solution as the initial one
+  - `.\generate-initial-solution-RW.ps1 <randomSeed>`  for generating a feasible starting solution using random walk with a given random seed
+  - `.\run-random-walk-experiment.ps1` to run a full random walk experiment of `.\generate-initial-solution-RW.ps1` be sure to edit the number of random seeds according to the number of threads of your CPU

 ### Extra setup steps